-Large national research projects are addressing many of today's global environmental problems call for.
-NRS reserves are part of several major efforts to understand basic physical and ecological processes that govern the functioning of the environment.
+Large national research projects are addressing many of today's most critical environmental problems.
+NRS reserves are part of several major national efforts to understand basic physical and ecological processes that govern the functioning of the environment.

 Critical Zone Observatories study the outer skin of Earth, a layer that extends from the bottom of groundwater basins to the treetops and is essential to aquatic and terrestrial life.
 Angelo Coast Range Reserve is part of the Eel River Observatory, one of nine National Science Foundation-funded CZO sites in the United States.

 GLORIA monitors alpine plants at risk from climate change at the tops of the world's highest mountains.
 The first GLORIA sites in North America were established in the White Mountains in 2004.
 Since then, government agency and university scientists, graduate students, and volunteers have all collected data for this collaborative project while utilizing facilities at the NRS's White Mountain Research Center.